 Instead of using a name writing practice sheet or worksheet, add a little bit of fun to name writing practice.

-Hands on writing is much more exciting for preschoolers to do than putting pen to paper and writing the same thing over and over again.
+Hands-on writing is much more exciting for preschoolers than putting pen to paper and writing the same thing over and over again.

-Preschoolers also might not be ready to grip the pencil and be able to write in this way yet.
-And that’s okay.
+Plus, preschoolers might not be ready to grip the pencil and be able to write in this way yet.

-Over the years, I’ve done many of these in some shape or form, but these are 12 ways that kids can practice name writing (at home or at school) in a way that is fun for them and doesn’t pressure them!
+Over the years, I’ve done many of these in some shape or form.
+I hope you enjoy these 12 ways that kids can practice name writing.

 Ways for Preschoolers to Practice Name Writing:

-- Buggy and Buddy puts rainbow writing to their name!
+- Buggy and Buddy loves to rainbow write their names!
 Writing their name over and over again in different colors to make a rainbow.
 Make it big and fun!

 - Another twist on rainbow writing is rainbow name painting from NurtureStore!
 Paint over and over in different colors!